miramor/FYS3150---Computational-Physics/README.md

 (main.cpp runs, plot.py gets run)
 0 (do not print out extra data like error and expecation values)
 ```
-There's a maximum of 3 inputs when running needed when running the main.cpp file.
+There's a maximum of 4 in total, but just 3 inputs when running needed when running the main.cpp file.
 Each combination resulting in a different type of problem.
 Some example combinations is noted below (* = meaning no input here):
 // 0, 0, 0 -> using standard

 // 1, 0, 1 -> using vaccines with seasonal variation